geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 ### 2.1.
 Adding and Editing Layers

-- Open the layer panel and add a new layer to your GIS file.
+- From the toolbar, open the layer browser or the add layer menu and add a new layer to your GIS file.
 - The new layer appears immediately for all collaborators in your session.
 - Experiment by adjusting settings like opacity or color, each change is instantly visible to your collaborators.